Riumdavis/AI-Garden/README.md

 ---

-## Concept
+## Garden Concept

-AI Garden is built around the idea of a **desktop terrarium for an AI organism**.
+The Garden runs on a regular computer and treats that computer as its first body.
+CPU load, memory usage, battery state, time of day, idle time, storage pressure, and randomness become synthetic body signals.
+These signals influence the garden’s mood, drives, attention, dream pressure, and behavior.

-It runs on a regular computer and uses the computer itself as its “body.”
-CPU load, memory usage, battery state, time of day, idle time, and randomness become signals that influence the garden’s mood and behavior.
+The organism is not controlled through a normal prompt-response loop.
+It is tended.
+The user can feed it words, phrases, memories, and ideas; mark certain outputs as important; or prune parts of its archive.
+These actions become part of the garden’s environment, shaping what it remembers, what it returns to, what it protects, and what it lets decay.

-The garden then uses those signals to decide when to create, sleep, dream, reflect, or surface a memory.
+The garden uses its internal state and history to decide when to create, sleep, dream, reflect, mourn, or surface a memory.
+Its outputs are not isolated generations.
+They are traces of an ongoing system responding to its body, its archive, its unconscious activity, and the care or disruption introduced by the user.

 Example outputs include: